-All of our directors and officers and substantially all of our stockholders and optionholders have agreed, subject to certain exceptions described under the caption "Underwriting" in our prospectus filed with the SEC on April 3, 2014 pursuant to Rule 424(b) under the Securities Act of 1933, not to offer, sell or agree to sell, directly or indirectly, any shares of common stock without the permission of the representatives of the underwriters of our initial public offering, for a period of 180 days from the date of the final prospectus relating to our initial public offering.
-This lock-up period is currently scheduled to expire on September 28, 2014.
-After expiration of the lock-up period, our locked-up security holders will be able to sell shares in the public market, including shares of common stock that are subject to stock options that have not yet been exercised.
-In addition, the underwriters may, in their sole discretion, release all or some portion of the shares subject to lock-up agreements prior to the expiration of the lock-up period.
-For certain of our employees, a substantial portion of their equity is in the form of stock options that are vested and in-the-money, and can be exercised for shares eligible for sale upon expiration of the lock-up arrangements.
-Sales of a substantial number of such shares upon expiration, or the perception that such sales may occur, or early release of the lock-up, could cause our share price to fall or make it more difficult for investors to sell our common stock at a time and price that they deem appropriate.
+All of our directors and officers and substantially all of our stockholders and optionholders agreed, subject to certain exceptions, not to offer, sell or agree to sell, directly or indirectly, any shares of common stock without the permission of the representatives of the underwriters of our initial public offering, for a period of 180 days from the date of the final prospectus relating to our initial public offering.
+This lock-up period expired on September 28, 2014.
+Since September 29, 2014, our previously locked-up security holders, other than insiders, have been able to sell shares in the public market, including shares of common stock that are subject to vested stock options that have not yet been exercised.
+Under our Insider Trading Policy, we impose trading blackouts during the period beginning on the first day of the last month of each quarter and ending after two trading days following the filing of our next quarterly report on Form 10-Q or Annual Report on Form 10-K. Because of this blackout period, employee stockholders or option holders, including some long-term employees with vested stock options at low exercise prices, were not able to sell shares at the time the IPO lock-up expired.
+These individuals will first be able to sell shares shortly following the filing of this report.
+For certain of our employees, a substantial portion of their equity is in the form of stock options that are vested and in-the-money, and can be exercised for shares that are eligible for sale during open trading windows.
+Sales of a substantial number of such shares, or the perception that such sales may occur, could cause our share price to fall or make it more difficult for investors to sell our common stock at a time and price that they deem appropriate.

-Based on shares outstanding as of July 28, 2014, holders of up to approximately 17,979,360 shares, or 50%, of our common stock will have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares in registration statements that we may file for ourselves or other stockholders.
+Based on shares outstanding as of September 30, 2014, holders of up to approximately 17,979,360 shares, or 50%, of our common stock will have rights, subject to some conditions, to require us to file registration statements covering the sale of their shares in registration statements that we may file for ourselves or other stockholders.